๐ŸคŒ๐ŸฝIntro to Linguistics

 Why This Matters

-Language acquisition is one of the most remarkable feats of human cognition—and it happens largely without formal instruction.
+Language acquisition is one of the most remarkable feats of human cognition, and it happens largely without formal instruction.
 Understanding the stages of acquisition reveals how phonology, morphology, syntax, and semantics develop in predictable patterns across all typically developing children, regardless of which language they're learning.
 You're being tested on your ability to identify what linguistic knowledge emerges at each stage and why the sequence unfolds the way it does.

 Pre-Verbal Communication: Building the Foundation

 Before children produce recognizable words, they're already developing crucial prerequisites for language: turn-taking, intentional communication, and phonetic discrimination.
-These stages demonstrate that language is fundamentally social and that infants are tuned into linguistic patterns from the start.
+These stages show that language is fundamentally social and that infants are tuned into linguistic patterns from the start.

 Prelinguistic Stage

-• Birth to ~12 months—infants communicate through crying, cooing, and gestures before any word production begins
+• Birth to ~12 months: infants communicate through crying, cooing, and gestures before any word production begins

 • Intentional communication emerges as infants learn to direct caregiver attention through pointing, reaching, and eye gaze